jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 {% include figure.html image="https://lh3.googleusercontent.com/B5e8q-Kn1kzI_apnfLbX8n2abY-uJzTzaFevpdr7ewQBarkSDut0zdpDQeqVUo6cPAqTieIa9S8U0GVgB7DMPHqPU3n386ZIM5g_KzZktCj0iCTn7tsUZxubg4ESaEIwNShIPoXiuw=w600" caption="Spring Bean Creation Lifecycle" %}

 Every time a client request a connection to the server, it will block a thread.
-Therefore, we have to create a pool of threads large enough if we expect to have a lot of simultaneous connections.
+Therefore, we have to create a pool of threads large enough if we expect to have many simultaneous connections.

 ```java
 ServerSocket serverSocket = new ServerSocket(PORT_NUMBER);